pflanze/functional-perl/README.md

 ## Status: alpha

-This project is in an alpha status because:
+This project is in alpha status because:

-* There are some remaining issues which appear to be in the perl interpreter that, in some cases, lead to memory being retained for longer than necessary when using lazy lists.
-This has to be examined and tested extensively, or a workaround (delete value out of promise instead of deleting promise from its holder?) to be implemented.

-* Also in the area of lazy lists, the current need in some situations to use `Keep` and `weaken` to guide deallocation of list elements is unfortunate; ideally the perl interpreter is extended with a pragma that, when enabled, makes it automatically let go of unused list elements (lexical lifetimes).
+* Handling of streams (lazy lists) is currently unergonomic since the user has to specify explicitly whether a stream is to be retained (using of `Keep` function) or to be let go (default).
+Ideally the perl interpreter is extended with a pragma that, when enabled, makes it automatically keep or let go of a value, depending on whether a variable is still used further down (lexical analysis).

 * The project is currently using some modules which the author developed a long time ago and could be replaced with other existing